The best large Lego sets: 54 enormous Lego kits you should buy

 Vespa 125 (1107 pieces, $99.99/£89.99) is just the ticket for anyone who prefers zooming about on two wheels rather than four.
 There’s a kickstand and working steering to fiddle with as you gleefully shout “Ciao!”

-Back to the Future Time Machine (1872 pieces, $199.99/£169.99) nets you a scale model of Doc Brown’s souped-up De Lorean.
+Some cars take brick-built vehicles in a more fantastical direction.
+Back to the Future Time Machine (1872 pieces, $199.99/£169.99) is a scale model of Doc Brown’s souped-up De Lorean.
 You can mod it into the second film’s hover form, or add the hood-mounted circuit board from Part III.
 But don’t zoom it along at 88mph, or it’ll disappear in a blaze of timey-wimey glory.

 Lego ships and planes

 Prefer water to roads?
-Try Titanic (9090 pieces, $679.99/£589.99).
-This gargantuan set faithfully recreates the legendary ship.
+Titanic (9090 pieces, $679.99/£589.99) faithfully recreates the legendary ship.
 Gawp at a tiny grand staircase!
 Mess about with propellers to turn the piston engines!
-However, don’t let your kid smash it into a homemade ‘iceberg’ or you’ll get that sinking feeling as dozens of parts disappear from view.
+But don’t smash it into a homemade ‘iceberg’ or you’ll get that sinking feeling as dozens of parts disappear from view.

 Alternatively, take to the air with Concorde (2083 pieces, $199.99/£169.99).
 This set lets you remake an engineering masterpiece as a huge (105cm/41in long) brick-built model with realistic tiltable nose and cramped seating.
 Maybe avoid swooshing it around, though, or you’ll have your very own aviation disaster.